 The working from home benchmark is taken from EcoAct's working from home benchmarking methodology.
 This benchmark looks at three main areas, office equipment, heating energy and cooling energy (where relevant), and assumes 240 working days per year based on 28 days annual leave and a 40- hour working week.
-Other assumptions are listed in the EcoAct methodology which is provided in the reference section below.
+Other assumptions are listed in the EcoAct methodology which is provided in the appendix section below.
 As per DEFRA recommendations and various academic sources, the homeworking benchmark is now weighted 91% gas and 9% electricity.

-All entries that select a "certified green energy" tariff are still calculated, however the emissions associated with electricity consumption are zero.
+All entries that select a "certified green energy" tariff are still calculated using DEFRA's transmission and distribution emissions.
 This option should only be selected if the electricity used in the house is meeting with the 100% renewable energy certification required.